BartekSkr/star-wars-characters-server/README.md

 ### Setup

+To run click the link [Star Wars Characters Server](https://star-wars-characters-server.herokuapp.com/graphql)

-To run download the code run it locally:
+or download the code run it locally:

 ```
 $ yarn